Policies and Procedures

 Informal Process

-If you have a concern that can be dealt with informally you should discuss this first on a confidential basis with the manager of Kids’ Corner Limited.
+If you have a concern that can be dealt with informally you should discuss this first on a confidential basis with the manager of Kids’ Corner.
 They will work with you to clarify the issue, investigate it if necessary and from there to resolve the issue that you have raised and taking action where appropriate to correct the issue that you have identified.

 Formal Processes